Luwin95/Cliffhangout/README.md

 (*) Required to make the application work

 Configure connection : copy the context.xml file in the db folder to cliffhangout-webapp/src/main/webapp/META-INF.
-Edit the created file with your db informations like following
+Edit created file with your db informations like following
 ```
 name="jdbc/DB_CLIFFHANGOUT"
 auth="Container"